Connecticut Route 58

 Route 58 is a primary state highway in the U.S. state of Connecticut connecting the towns of Fairfield and Bethel.
-Route 58 is 18.58 mi long and is one of the primary routes to the downtown Danbury area via Routes 302 and 53.
+Route 58 is 18.58 mi long and is one of the primary routes to the Downtown Danbury area via Route 302 and Route 53.

 Route description

-Route 58 officially begins at U.S. Route 1 in Fairfield, traveling for about 1.0 mi on Tunxis Hill Road up to the Black Rock Turnpike.
+Route 58 officially begins at U.S. Route 1 (US 1) in Fairfield, traveling for about 1.0 mi on Tunxis Hill Road up to the Black Rock Turnpike.
 Route 58 continues northward along the Black Rock Turnpike, passing through the towns of Easton and Redding.
-There is an interchange with the Merritt Parkway in Fairfield.
-Within Easton, Route 58 can also go by the name "Black Rock Road" as well as "Black Rock Turnpike."
+There is an interchange with Route 15 (Merritt Parkway) in Fairfield.
+Within Easton, Route 58 is also called Black Rock Road as well as the Black Rock Turnpike.
 Route 58 passes by two reservoirs (Hemlock Reservoir and Aspetuck Reservoir) that supply the Greater Bridgeport area with much of its drinking water.
 On crossing into the town of Bethel, Route 58 runs along "Putnam Park Road", ending at Route 302.

 Black Rock Turnpike continues south after Route 58 separates from it in Fairfield.
-It ends at a junction between U.S. Route 1 and Interstate 95.
+It ends at a junction between US 1 and Interstate 95 (I-95) in Fairfield.
 This portion is designated as State Road 732 and is 1.05 mi long.

 A 3.1 mi section in Easton near the Hemlock Reservoir is a designated scenic highway.